MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

       ![Screen reports that the U S B drive is ready and includes a Finish button.](images/shm-fig19.png)

-1. Copy the SEMM package files and the drivers and firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2S (the MSI file) to the root of the USB flash drive (*BOOTME*) that contains your Windows 10 image.
+1. Copy the SEMM package file and the drivers and firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2S (the MSI file) to the root of the USB flash drive (*BOOTME*) that contains your Windows 10 image.
 The BOOTME USB drive includes the following items:

    - Your Windows 10 bootable image.

-   - The SEMM package files, copied to the root of the USB drive:
+   - The SEMM package file, copied to the root of the USB drive: *DfciUpdate.dfi*.

-     - *DfciUpdate.dfi*.

-     - A text file that includes the SEMM thumbprint.
-(In this example, the file is *SurfaceUEFI_2020Aug25_1058.txt*.)
-The automatically generated date-time stamp corresponds to the date you created the file using Surface UEFI Configurator.

    - The drivers and firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2S (SurfaceHub2S_Win10_18362_20.082.25682.0.msi).
 Copy this file to the root of the USB drive.

 ### Update UEFI on Surface Hub 2S to enable OS migration

 1. Insert your BOOTME drive into the USB-A port on the Surface Hub 2S.
-For a list of its required contents, see the previous section.

 1. To boot into UEFI: